norrs/tomahawk-debian-build/README.md

 These instructions should get you going quickly.

+Fetch \*.deb's from http://absint.online.ntnu.no/~norangsh/tomahawk/ for now.
+(these are my builds, updated whenever I feel for it ;-))

 Set default release in */etc/apt/apt.conf.d/99user* to: APT::Default-Release "wheezy"; Replace wheezy with your release-name if using testing (jenny) as aof May 14 2013 for example.